pthippeswamy/AzStorageDiscoveryScripts/README.md

 - resourceGroup
 - resourceName

-Note: Do nto add any quotes around the values.
+Note: Do not add any quotes around the values.

 ## Usage